Norwegian oil and gas output falls as workers begin strike | Headlines

 THREE-STEP ESCALATION The government can intervene to stop any strike in exceptional circumstances.

-In the past, such powers have been used to end petroleum sector strikes to protect Norway's reputation as a reliable gas supplier to Europe.
-The last time such intervention was made was in 2020.
-However, the Norwegian Labour Ministry told Reuters on Tuesday it had no comment on the ongoing conflict.
+Such powers have previously been used to end petroleum sector strikes to protect Norway's reputation as a reliable gas supplier to Europe.
+The last time such an intervention took place was in 2020.
+The Norwegian Labour Ministry told Reuters on Tuesday it had no comment on the ongoing conflict.

 "In accordance with how wage disputes are resolved in Norway, it is the social partners' responsibility to find a solution to any conflict," Deputy Labour Minister Maria Schumacher Walberg said in a statement to Reuters.
 Union leader Ingvartsen said the escalation was not designed to pressure the government to intervene and impose a settlement, adding that he had not been in touch with the government.